Our products

 Are Norwegian and Icelandic cod the same species?

-Why is Icelandic cod firmer than Norwegian cod?
+Why is Icelandic cod firmer than Norwegian?

 Can I distinguish the origin of cod by its appearance?